Mazda Check & Add Power Steering Fluid

 Mazda typically recommends that you use Mazda ATF M-III or Dexron II.
 Every model is different.
 Make sure to check your owner’s manual.

-If your power steering fluid level drops within a few days or even weeks, you may leak in the system and need to diagnose or repair your power steering system immediately.
+If your power steering fluid level drops within a few days or weeks, you may leak in the system and need to diagnose or repair your power steering system immediately.
 Follow these step-by-step instructions and watch the videos in this guide to learn how to add power steering fluid to a Mazda5.
-These instructions should help owners of Mazda 3, 5, 6, CX3, CX5, CX7, and CX9.
+These instructions should help Mazda 3, 5, 6, CX3, CX5, CX7, and CX9 owners.

 We hope you find the Mazda Check & Add Power Steering Fluid guide helpful.
 For more help maintaining your Mazda, check out these tutorials and vehicle maintenance guides.